ivmai/bdwgc/docs/cords.md

 All of these are descendants of the "ropes" in Xerox Cedar.

-`cord/tests/de.c` is a very dumb text editor that illustrates the use of cords.
+`cord/tests/de.c` file is a very dumb text editor that illustrates the use of cords.
 It maintains a list of file versions.
 Each version is simply a cord representing the file contents.
 Nonetheless, standard editing operations are efficient, even on very large files.
 (Its 3-line "user manual" can be